What Is a Pip in Forex? Using Pips

 For example, the image below shows an order ticket for IBM:

-IBM order screen example in MetaTrader 4 - Disclaimer: Graphics for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+IBM order screen example in MetaTrader 4 - Disclaimer: Graphics for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 The whole numbers in the quote represent the price in USD and the decimal numbers represent cents.
 This is readily understood and familiar for most traders.